| | | |

 Instructions

-• Form the chicken and basil sausage into small little balls.
+• Form the chicken and basil sausage into small balls.

-• Ladle the pasta into a serving bowl then spoon sauce over the top followed by a sprinkling of Parmesan cheese.
+• Ladle the pasta into a serving bowl, then spoon sauce over and stir to combine, and top with Parmesan cheese.
 Serve immediately.
 Enjoy.

 DID YOU MAKE THIS RECIPE?Tag @4loveofcooking on instagram and hashtag it #4loveofcooking